ClubObsidian/StaffDocuments/SERVERRULES.md

 #### 4. Don't use CAPS in **3+** words in one word

-Example: "THIS IS CAPS" "ThIs IS StILl CaPs, See Rule #5
+Example: "THIS IS CAPS" "ThIs IS StILl CaPs, See Rule #5 in Behavior

 #### 5. Don't attempt to cause spam in chat.